 - Size 3 is perfect for youth soccer.
 These balls feel the same to a kid as a full-sized ball feels to an adult.

 - Size 4 is a tad bit smaller than regulation size.

-The panels are the octagon-shaped quilts visible on the soccer ball’s exterior.
+The panels are the octagon-shaped quilts visible on the exterior.

-FIFA-approved soccer balls contain 32 panels, but other balls may contain 18 or 26 panels.
+FIFA-approved balls for soccer contain 32 panels, but other balls may contain 18 or 26 panels.

 How do these panels affect the ball?

 There are three commonly used methods of creating the panels – hand-stitching, machine-stitching, and thermal bonding.